Tanner's Plan. The Jade Snake Part 2 is underway!

 ‘Thank you,’ said Tamzine, who was now shivering badly.

 The man headed into the front of the strange craft.
 ‘I’m going to take you up to my star tarke; I can’t leave you here.
-And I still haven't reckoned how you two came to be here bouncing about in the pond.’
+And I still haven't reckoned how you two came to be here bobbing about in the pond.’

 Tanner walked into the body of the craft.
 ‘Like we said, we entered a portal – a doorway that led us here.’